Last updated on April 6, 2026

 Unfinity Borderless Shock Lands

-PixelSnowLands.jpg was another Secret Lair drop that is since no longer available.
-The drop featured one of each basic land in a new, pixel-art themed version.
+No products found. was another Secret Lair drop that is no longer in print.
+The drop featured one of each basic land in a pixel-art-themed version.
 An identical set of lands also went on sale on MTG Arena as opposed to including a code with each Secret Lair purchase.

-Shades Not Included refers to a Secret Lair drop that included one copy of five unique basic lands.
-Each card featured new, retro-futuristic art pieces available in foil and non-foil versions.
+Shades Not Included refers to a Secret Lair drop that includes one copy of five unique basic lands.
+Each card features retro-futuristic art pieces available in foil and non-foil versions.
 The drop also included a one-time use MTG Arena code that could be redeemed to unlock the art styles in the game.

 Special Guest: Kozyndan: The Lands

-Kozyndan worked with Wizards of the Coast on a number of Secret Lair Drops, but I must say I’m the biggest fan of these lands.
-They’re available for purchase with a release date of Dec.
-19, so grab them while you can!
+Kozyndan worked with Wizards of the Coast on a number of Secret Lair Drops, but I must say I'm the biggest fan of No products found..
+The foiled-out special guest Kozyndan lands are especially slick.

 Kamigawa: Neon Dynasty Lands